 - Pride prevents us from working in service to others and closes off the benevolence the universe can offer those who live in true humility.

 Gnosticism teaches us that ascension can only occur once the ego is eliminated.
-We can use self-observation to monitor ourselves for egoic behaviour with the aim of holding it in awareness as opposed to automatically acting on it through prgrammed behaviour.
+However, there is another belief that we cannot be expected to totally eliminate the ego as we need it on a basic level for self protection; therefore it should be observed and controlled.
+We can use self-observation to monitor ourselves for egoic behaviour with the aim of holding it in awareness as opposed to automatically acting on it through programmed behaviour, which would leave us open to manipulation.
 Once we have awareness of how the ego is playing out in our lives we can work towards the elimination of each of the seven sins through transmutation.
-We can identify egoic behaviour and relpace it with the seven virtues: prudence, justice, temperance, courage (or fortitude) faith, hope, and charity.
+We can identify egoic behaviour and replace it with the seven virtues: prudence, justice, temperance, courage (or fortitude) faith, hope, and charity.

 For anyone living on Earth in bodily form to say that they are not living in ego, to a greater or lesser extent, is in a state of self-deception and denial.
 Once we have overcome ego we automatically leave our Earthly physical body and rise up in our light body to ascension.
 Therefore, it is impossible for someone who isn’t living in ego to exist on this Earth.
 We are all living in ego and we are ultimately here with the purpose of transending it.